Top Pick for

 For those who prefer picking a sustainable product, check for the FSC-certified label on cots that are made of timber and support sustainable plantation use.

 To help provide your baby with a restful sleep, you may want to consider a model with extras such as sleep aids, decorative mobiles and a canopy that's convenient for naps throughout the day.

 While using an old cot saves money and is more eco-friendly, it can come with serious safety risks.
 Mandatory safety standards were only put into place in 1998 and not every cot may be compliant, so it's likely that an old cot would not meet current safety standards.
-Before using a second hand cot, check the safety requirements above [link to safety section], and assembly and use instructions.
+Before using a second-hand cot, check the safety requirements and assembly and use instructions.

 It's also important that the mattress fits correctly.
 Beware that cots made or repainted before 1970 could include toxic lead paint.
 If you're unsure whether lead paint has been used, strip and repaint the entire cot.

 These are the 8 best bassinets you can buy right now in Australia.

 finder.com.au is one of Australia's leading comparison websites.
 We compare from a wide set of banks, insurers and product issuers.
 We value our editorial independence and follow editorial guidelines.